cppitems/cppitems/items/012/item.md

 }
 ```
 > Why does this difference make sense?
+ > - `T` would not be very appropriate to work with "inside the class"

 So let us again recap the remaining rules for a class template with a single template parameter and a constructor with a single dependent argument.